Offices in Little Rock and Sheridan to serve our Customers in Central Arkansas!

 Home Inspection and More provides an accurate and unbiased inspection, since every home is different, the potential issues will be different.
 If a problem(s) is reported, it provides feedback to help the home buyer/seller prioritize the issue(s), and evaluate possible repairs, replacement, or other investigation.
 The findings in the report present the condition of the property at the time of the inspection, which gives you additional knowledge about the home, possible budget needed for repairs, and when those repairs should be done.

 Repair and maintenance is a normal process for a home, and these are common items noted on a report.
-See our home inspection articles for a basic understanding and overview of the type of issues discovered in a home inspection.
+See our for a basic understanding and overview of the type of issues discovered in a home inspection.
 The Home Inspection and More report gives the buyer or seller an opportunity to make planned and educated decisions about what needs to be addressed, the cost of the items, etc.

-If the house proves to be in good condition, do I really need an inspection?
+5. If the house proves to be in good condition, do I really need an inspection?

 We believe homes should be inspected on a regular basis - just as we have our cars inspected.
 If the report indicates the home has few, if any issues, you now have a good basis and knowledge of the condition of the property, and the equipment and systems.
 As a seller, the inspection will provide a consolidated report you can use as a selling advantage, and share it with potential buyers.